 Bon Secours Medical Group civil surgeons offer immigration medical exam physicals at Bon Secours Monarch Medical Associates, Patient Choice Oceana and Bon Secours Town Center Medical Associates.
 These immigration medical exams are required for individuals applying for citizenship, seeking Permanent Residency, or applying for a Green Card.
 These applicants must have an immigration physical before they can be approved.

 It is mandatory that the immigration physical exam be completed by a designated civil surgeon so the exam is valid.
-Randall Fedro, M.D., Donald Hastings, M.D. and Nelson Sarino, M.D. are the designated civil surgeons for the U.S. Department of Homeland Security and the U.S. Citizenship and Immigration Service (USCIS).
+Randall Fedro, M.D. and Donald Hastings, M.D. are the designated civil surgeons for the U.S. Department of Homeland Security and the U.S. Citizenship and Immigration Service (USCIS).

 The results of the examination will be provided to an immigration officer and may be shared with appropriate United States health authorities.

 Our designated civil surgeons will perform the required immigration medical exams (I-693 Exam) in accordance with the Department of Homeland Security and U.S. Citizen and Immigration Services for immigrants or employers who hire employees originating from another country.
 Each evaluation includes an examination performed according to the medical guidelines established by the Department of Homeland Security, USCIS, and Centers for Disease Control.
 The civil surgeon will record the exam results on Form I-693 for the applicant to return to the USCIS.

 Our locations will perform immigration medical examinations most days of the week and our civil surgeons are often able to examine patients the same day they call for an appointment.
 We accept proof of vaccination done elsewhere.
 Those looking to get an immigration medical physical done have three options:

 The cost of the COMPLETE Immigration Physical Examination is $265.00 and includes:

 - Physical Examination and completion of all the necessary paperwork